Where to Stay in Costa Rica First Time: 16 Best Areas

 You can also easily make day trips to the La Paz Waterfall Gardens, and many nearby volcanos such as Poas, Irazu, Barva, and Turrialba Volcanos, all within one hour to two hours drive away!

-Among all Latin American cities, San José is overall safe city for tourist.
-However, it would be best if you exercised caution.
-San Jose has a wide range of accommodation options that suits all budget, you can find many luxurious hotels with unique design.
+San Jose has a wide range of accommodation options that suits all budget, you can find many luxurious hotels with unique design and afforable backpacker hostels.

 Stay In San Jose If you are on a layover or a short stop; you are a first-time tourist; you want to stay in Costa Rica’s capital city; you want to stay near San Jose International Airport;

-Best places to stay in San Jose:
+Best places to stay in San Jose for first-time visitors:

 🔍MORE HOTEL DEALS IN SAN JOSE